-What the school asks of whistleblowers
+10. What the school asks of whistleblowers

-The purpose of this policy is to enable individuals to raise concerns in confidence, without any fear of reprisal; therefore, it is imperative that whistleblowers:
+The purpose of this policy is to enable individuals to raise concerns in confidence, without any fear of reprisal.
+It is important that whistleblowers:

-- Do not talk about the concern outside the school unless it is to report the concern through the proper external channels, e.g. the LA. - Declare any personal interest in the matter, as the policy is designed to be used in the interest of the public and not for individual matters.
+- Do not talk about the concern outside the school unless it is to report the concern through the proper external channels, e.g. the Trust. - Declare any personal interest in the matter, as the policy is designed to be used in the interest of the public and not for individual matters.

-Appeal process
+11. Appeal process